 9 Without allowing the arm to slip out of the lock collar, rotate the collar until it wraps around the encoder bolt.

 Replacing the Encoder Spring (continued)

-10 Adjust the screw and lock collar so the head of the screw slides in between the lock collar.
+- 10 Adjust the screw and lock collar so the head of the screw slides in between the lock collar. - Complete the assembly instructions for the encoder you repaired.